-Throughout history, the world's problems have been solved by people working together for a common goal.
-Cancer is no different.
-Treatment is moving forward at a rapid pace; every day there are significant new developments that improve outcomes and make life better for patients around the world.
-But the fact is that no one can do it alone.
 The greatest innovations come from collaboration, when clinics, universities and industry share knowledge, inspire each other and form partnerships to find new possibilities.
 RaySearch is committed to collaboration and knowledge sharing.
-We work with clinics, manufacturers, technology companies and cross-industry groups to do the best we can to conquer cancer.
-By working on different aspects and sharing what we know, we can make it happen.
 We make a firm commitment to our partners, which includes a promise to ensure ongoing compatibility, for example by supporting hardware developments and new features into the future.

-UMCG was the first hospital in the Netherlands to provide proton radiation therapy in addition to advanced photon irradiation techniques.
-The new proton center is equipped with IBA’s ProteusPLUS two-gantry room configuration, including pencil beam scanning and cone beam CT capabilities.
+UMCG was the first in the country to provide proton radiation therapy in addition to advanced photon irradiation techniques.
+The clinic is equipped with IBA’s ProteusPLUS two-gantry room configuration, pencil-beam scanning, and cone-beam CT capabilities.
 UMCG has been instrumental in the development of oncology information system RayCare since 2015.
 UMCG has been instrumental in the development of oncology information system RayCare, and have been using RayCare clinically since 2019.

 *Subject to regulatory clearance in some markets.